-OBSERVATIONS PHOTOS Vermiculite Based on the background data reviewed the west addition CMU walls are filled with vermiculite insulation.
+OBSERVATIONS PHOTOS OBSERVATIONS Vermiculite Based on the background data reviewed the west addition CMU walls are filled with vermiculite insulation.
 The insulation could not be visually assessed.
-Fibreglass Batt Fibreglass insulation in the rafter bays of the west addition was confirmed, but its condition could not be assessed due to ceiling finishes.
+Fibreglass Batt Fibreglass Batt Fibreglass insulation in the rafter bays of the west addition was confirmed, but its condition could not be assessed due to ceiling finishes.
 The east addition is assumed to have insulation between the roofing membrane and wood decking.
 Its condition could not be confirmed.
 The east addition exterior walls are assumed to be insulated with fibreglass batt insulation.
 Its condition could not be confirmed.
-Photo 26: Polyurethane spray foam and TJI joists Polyurethane Spray Foam The rafters above the offices at the northwest corner of the west addition are insulated with polyurethane spray foam insulation.
+Polyurethane Spray Foam PHOTOS The series of the serie The rafters above the offices at the northwest corner of the west addition are insulated with polyurethane spray foam insulation.
 The insulation is in good condition.
 Photo 26.